chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 > :choco-info: **NOTE**
 >
-> If the Deployment is scheduled with a maintenance window set, the `Machine Contact Timeout` value of the first Deployment step is ignored.
+> If the Deployment is scheduled with a maintenance window set, the `Machine Contact Timeout` value of the first Deployment Step is ignored.
 > In this case, the maintenance window defines the contact timeout for the first step.
-The `Execution Timeout` is the maximum allowed time for the Chocolatey Agent to execute the Deployment step task.
+The `Execution Timeout` is the maximum allowed time for the Chocolatey Agent to execute the Deployment Step task.
 Any positive value for this setting will be respected, and as with `Machine Contact Timeout`, a `0` value is treated as infinite.
-However, if the execution timeout is infinite and a computer goes offline, that Deployment step will not complete until that computer checks in again.
+However, if the execution timeout is infinite and a computer goes offline, that Deployment Step will not complete until that computer checks in again.
 If it errors three times attempting to provide the results, it will fail it at the client and that computer will not report results, and require manual intervention.
-Infinite execution timeouts are **not recommended** for this reason &mdash; Deployment steps may end up seemingly stalling for long periods of time and/or require manual intervention to cancel them.
+Infinite execution timeouts are **not recommended** for this reason &mdash; Deployment Steps may end up seemingly stalling for long periods of time and/or require manual intervention to cancel them.

 ## Deployments Webinars